skirtapaieo/development-101/research/03-data/ai/evals.md

 # Holdout

-Sure, here is a code example for evaluating a machine learning model using a holdout set:
+A code example for evaluating a machine learning model using a holdout set:

 ```python
 import numpy as np